ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

-system, which in almost all cases is Linux; they are typically controlled exclusively via the command line; they are typically shared by multiple users, often multiple users at the same time; and they are operated and maintained by dedicated people, called system administrators or system operators (SysOps for short).
+system, which in almost all cases is Linux; they are typically controlled exclusively via the command line; they are typically shared by multiple users, often multiple users at the same time; and they are operated and maintained by dedicated people, called **system administrators** or system operators (SysAdmins or SysOps for short).

 How to Connect to a Server
 --------------------------